timotta/tiagoriobr.github.io/_posts/2025-06-07-jouney-hybrid-search.md

 Initially, the hybrid search response time was a major concern: **P95 > 300ms**, compared to **~80ms** for pure lexical search.
 This made a full rollout unfeasible without quadrupling our infrastructure costs.

 To tackle this, we launched a series of 24 performance experiments, each focused on shaving off latency.
+And for each experiment, we monitored key business metrics as guardrails to ensure we didn’t lose the gains we had previously achieved.
 Some of the key optimizations included:

 * Vector quantization
 * Increasing the number of shards